DrewBanyai/HomeAI/README.md

 - For cryptocurrency prices, you'll need to sign up for a free API key at https://www.coinapi.io/
     - Note: This is not the same as signing up for a full account and then selecting the free tier.
 Just go to the main page and select free without an account to generate a key.
 - You'll want to assign any crypto pairs you want to check the price of.
 For starters, I've put in BTC->USD but you can put in whatever you'd like.
 I've included a few commented out to try.
-- If you want to refer to your HomeAI instance by a name other than "Computer", you can set that in _env.py, but you should also alter the AINameAlternates list in CommandAlternates.py
+- If you want to refer to your HomeAI instance by a name other than "Frank", you can set that in _env.py, but you should also alter the AINameAlternates list in CommandAlternates.py